psych0d0g/ESP8266_FishTank/README.md

 * Controls connected FAN using PID PWM
 * Displays current Temperature and FAN speed on animated ajax gauges in Browser or on attached i2c Oled screen
 * Reads connected Ultrasonic Distance sensor to report on water level (WiP)
+* publishes sensor readings to a defined MQTT Server

 ### Dependencies